isomerpages/moe-acjc/_academics/Electives/Music Elective Programme.md

 description: ""
 third_nav_title: Electives
 ---
-## <center> Music Elective Programme </center>

 ![](/images/Music%20Elective%20Programme.jpeg)

 Started in 1997, ACJCs Music Elective Programme (MEP) aims to develop students’ musical creativity and critical thinking skills.
 During the course of study, students have the opportunity to discuss music-related issues and analyse music, as well as engage in creative musical collaborations such as group improvisation and instrumental ensemble

 Students will be able to:

-• Hone and express personal musical interests and strengths
+* Hone and express personal musical interests and strengths

-• Develop critical thinking skills
+* Develop critical thinking skills

-• Conduct independent exploration in areas of interest
+* Conduct independent exploration in areas of interest

-• Appreciate Singapore’s cultural heritage and traditions
+* Appreciate Singapore’s cultural heritage and traditions

-• Develop as leaders in the music scene and as advocates for the Arts
+* Develop as leaders in the music scene and as advocates for the Arts

 **Life as an MEP student at ACJC**

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/AEiBrC7H_RQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></center>

 **Facilities**<br>